-MASTERCUT industrial blades are made of various Steel Grades to satisfy each customer application.
-Please choose an appropriate for your cutting needs blade steel from the list below:
+We manufacture industrial blades from various grades of steel to satisfy each customer application.
+Please choose an appropriate cutting blade material for your application from the list below:

 Standard Steel blades are well known for their hardness, ability to resist deformations, and long-term service.
-The blades finer edge is perfect for precise cutting and slitting when the blades are regularly sharpened.
-Therefore, this grade of steel is usually used for infrequent cutting of paper or jobs with less quality issues.
+These blades perform precise cutting and slitting if regularly sharpened.
+Therefore, if you require infrequent cutting or jobs with less quality issues consider this blade material.

 Alloy Tool Steel contains additional alloying elements compare to Standard Steel.
 Therefore, blades made out of Alloy Tool Steel offer improved hardness, toughness, and wear resistance.

 Hardened and Tempered Stainless Steel types 420/440 B blades have a high carbon content that increase hardness, improve strength and wear resistance.
 Because of the steel hardening process these blades are resistance to any food or water with mild alkaloids or acids.
 As a result this cutting blade material is the best choice for applications within the Packaging Industry.

 Cutting paper (cost effective!), plastic, rubber, textile, wood, and metal

 High Carbon High Chrome blades provide excellent hardness and wear resistance.
 Another well known property of High Carbon High Chromium blades is a corrosion resistance.
 These blades stay sharp longer and hold an edge better than blades made out of Standard Steel.
 However, blades made out of HCHC steel are more difficult to sharpen.